Orange-OpenSource/IoT-SAFE-APDU-library/README.md

 [ArduinoBearSSL](https://github.com/arduino-libraries/ArduinoBearSSL).
 Until version 1.6.0 is released, the user must use the master branch.

-The Arduino MKR NB 1500 sample has been only tested over Ethernet (using an Ethernet shield and the SIM card for IoT SAFE only).
-Using the SIM card for IoT SAFE as well as the cellular connectivity has not, yet, been tested.
+The Arduino MKR NB 1500 sample has been tested over Ethernet (using an Ethernet shield and the SIM card for IoT SAFE only) as well as over cellular connectivity.

 ### Linux and PCSC lite